 Mission Statement: Ratify ERA, Georgia! shall work to facilitate the passage of the ERA in the State of Georgia.
 As a non-partisan organization, we shall seek support from all citizens of Georgia while we work to gain equal protection for every person.

 The Equal Rights Amendment was first introduced in 1923 and was originally written by Alice Paul and Crystal Eastman.
 In 1972, it passed both houses of Congress and was submitted to the state legislatures for ratification.
-It fell short of the required 38 states with just 35 states ratifying the amendment.
-This is where more work needs to be done with three more states ratifying the amendment in joint with congress removing the deadline to the original legislation.
+Passage fell short of the required 38 states with just 35 states ratifying the amendment.
+Read more ERA history at the links below.

 The Equal Rights Amendment